-Background: Both the morbidity and mortality of congestive heart failure (CHF) remain elevated despite the medical and non-medical management of the disease, suggesting the existence of residual risk factors such as thyroid dysfunction.
-Particularly, the 15-30% of patients with CHF, especially those with severe ventricular dysfunction, displays the so called low T3 syndrome (LT3S) which seems to negatively affect the cardiovascular prognosis.
+Background: Both the morbidity and mortality rates from congestive heart failure (CHF) remain elevated despite the medical and non-medical management of the disease, thus suggesting the existence of residual risk factors such as thyroid dysfunction.
+Particularly, the 15-30% of patients with CHF, especially those with severe ventricular dysfunction, display the so-called low T3 syndrome (LT3S), which seems to negatively affect the cardiovascular prognosis.

-Objective: Only few clinical trials have been carried out to verify both safety and efficacy of thyroid replacement in the LT3S aiming to ameliorate the prognosis of CHF, and most of the results were controversial.
+Objective: Only a few clinical trials have been carried out to verify both the safety and the efficacy of thyroid replacement in the LT3S, aiming to ameliorate the prognosis of CHF, and most of the results were controversial.

-Results: Studies conducted in both animal models and human provided controversial information about the effectiveness and safety of the T3 replacement for improving ventricular dysfunction, particularly in the long-term.
+Results: Studies conducted in both animal models and humans provided controversial information about the effectiveness and safety of the T3 replacement for improving ventricular dysfunction, particularly in the long-term.

-Conclusion: Further clinical trials are needed to better explore the rule of the LT3S in patients with CHF and its consequent therapeutic strategy in this clinical setting.
+Conclusion: Further clinical trials are needed to better explore the role of LT3S in patients with CHF and its consequent therapeutic strategy in this clinical setting.

 Hypothyroidism, low T3 syndrome, euthyroid sick syndrome, non-thyroidal sick syndrome, congestive heart failure, levothyroxine, liothyronine, selenium.